 We’re trial lawyers.
 Our core competency – above everything else – is trying cases to juries.
 And we specialize in beating giants.

-Our lawyers have helped clients with different degrees of burn injuries.
+Madia Law can help clients with different degrees of burn injuries.
 Burns can cause more damage if they get deeper under the skin.
 Let’s look at the degrees and how they vary.

 When the burn injury is a higher degree, it will require more medical attention.
 Some injuries may need consistent bandage changing and medication.
 In some situations, the person may need to undergo surgery to treat the burn.
 When areas of skin are completely destroyed, skin grafts may also be necessary.

 While quick treatment can help reduce the chance of permanent scarring or deformity, these can still occur.
 For example, a facial burn could result in disfigurement.
 These types of injuries can be physically and emotionally damaging, which is where our law firm can help.
-If you’re seeking compensation for your burn injuries, our lawyers will investigate what caused the accident and who was at fault.
+If you’re seeking compensation for your burn injuries, Madia will investigate what caused the accident and who was at fault.
 Let’s look into how these types of injuries occur.

-Our lawyers will determine the type of burn injury you endured.
+With Madia as your lawyer, we will determine the type of burn injury you endured.
 This includes the degree of the injury and how you were hurt.
 Burns can come from different sources and can be classified as the following types of burns:

 There are many sources that can cause these burns.
 Unfortunately, someone may come in contact with these on a regular basis.
 The various causes of burn injuries include: